EricGebhart/cascalog-check/README.md

     leiningen 2.6.1
     Cascalog 3.0
-    emacs 24.5.1  - completely refreshed, all new packages.
+    emacs 24.5.1  - completely refreshed, all new packages. - It also failed with 24.4.1.
+                     Use the .emacs from the repo for a very fresh and minimalist emacs.
+                     **move your .emacs and .emacs.d out of the way first.**
     OS X 10.11.5

 ## Reproduction.

-There is a very minimalist `.emacs` file in the repo, it will install `cider, clojure-mode, flycheck-clojure and flycheck-pos-tip.`
+There is a very minimalist `.emacs` file in the repo, it will install `cider, clojure-mode, flycheck-clojure and flycheck-pos-tip.` in your .emacs.d.

 ###The short story: